Health-RI/The-FAIR-Metroline/pages/metroline_steps/register_structural_metadata.md

 > {{ current_step.summary }}

 ## Short description
-Structural metadata (previously introduced in [Metroline Step: Assess availability of your metadata]({{site.baseurl}}/metroline_steps/assess_availability_of_your_metadata)), includes information about what data is collected and its format (e.g. “birthdate” - YYYYMMDD), and, if applicable, the code systems and values applied.
+Structural metadata (previously introduced in [Metroline Step: Assess availability of your metadata]({{site.baseurl}}/metroline_steps/assess_availability_of_your_metadata)), includes information about what data is collected and its format (e.g. “birth date” - YYYYMMDD), and, if applicable, the code systems and values applied.
 Similar to how an index at the beginning of a book refers to all its chapters and pages, it gives the reader an idea about the content and its definitions.
 For data resources, this is typically referred to as the **codebook** or **data dictionary**.
 You can find more information about how to generate one in [Metroline Step: Analyse data semantics]({{site.baseurl}}/metroline_steps/analyse_data_semantics).

 Once you’ve create this codebook, you should consider making it available to ensure clarity, usability, and trust in your dataset.
 This step will ensure that you can make a selection of data repositories that fit your research domain.
 Moreover, this step will point to tools that you can use to further increase FAIRness of your structural metadata.